Netocodez/NMRS-SCRIPT/README.md

+THIS IS A MAKESHIFT TO GENERATING NMRS ART LINE LIST FROM YOUR NORMAL NMRS WEB INTERFACE

 This is a python script that connects to NMRS database and pulls data using a query

 the app assumes that below is your database details: